summerginger/DataSweeper_Project/README.md

 ID   | Client number |
 MONTHS_BALANCE   | Record month    |  The month of the extracted data is the starting point, backwards, 0 is the current month, -1 is the previous month, and so on
 STATUS |   Status  |   0: `1-29 days past due` 1: `30-59 days past due` 2: `60-89 days overdue` 3: `90-119 days overdue` 4: `120-149 days overdue` 5: `Overdue or bad debts, write-offs for more than 150 days` C: `paid off that month` X: `No loan for the month`
+### Description of data source
+This dataset is from [kaggle](https://www.kaggle.com/rikdifos/credit-card-approval-prediction-using-ml), we have selected the highest number of [usability, votes and credits](https://www.kaggle.com/rikdifos/datasets).
+The precision of data is over 0.5.
+The binary features including the following:
+- Gender
+- Having a car or not
+- Having house reality or not
+- Having a phone or not
+- Having an email or not
+- Having a Work Phone or not

+However, we will drop a few columns where consideration does not apply to the prediction.
 ### Result
 ### Summary
 ### Recommendation